atesin/httpy/README.md

+HTTPy: Console based HTTP server for python 3
+Requires Ncat to function online (https://nmap.org) Type "httpy.py -h" for more details

-httpy just take HTTP requests from standard input and writes the response to standard output, so it requires ncat as external program to function online, logs (access, error, etc.) goes to stderr
+httpy just takes HTTP requests from standard input and writes responses to standard output and logs to standard error, it requires external program "ncat" to function online

-httpy is licensed under WTFPL, it is written by atesin%gmail,com just to learn python so it may contain errors, now since you are adviced you are solely responsible for running it and its consequences
+httpy is licensed under WTFPL and published without any warranty, i wrote it just to learn python in a fun way so it may contain errors, now you are adviced you are the solely responsible for running it and its consequences